About Coronavirus (COVID-19)

 What are the symptoms of COVID-19?

-Individuals with COVID-19 may have mild to severe respiratory illness, including symptoms of fever, cough and shortness of breath.
+Individuals with COVID-19 may have mild to severe respiratory illness, including symptoms of fever, cough and shortness of breath, chills, muscle pain, and new loss of taste or smell.
+Other less common symptoms include vomiting and diarrhea.
 Some people, usually the elderly or immunocompromised, may experience more severe complications, such as pneumonia.